behu-kea/first-semester-java/topics/02 - basics/array.md

+### What can be stored in arrays?

+Any type in java can be stored in an array, both primitive and complex data types.

 ### Accessing elements in the array

 Continuing with the array called  `numbers` and `names`, lets see how we can get a specific element at a index in Java: